 The New York Giants have made a massive statement to the rest of the NFL by spending big on the first official day of free agency.

-Their business started on a high as earlier in the day it was revealed that defensive end Jason Pierre-Paul would be signing a new one year contract to remain with the Giants.
+The New York Giants Splash the Cash and have made a massive statement to the rest of the NFL by splashing the cash on the first official day of free agency business started on a high as earlier in the day it was revealed that defensive end Jason Pierre-Paul would be signing a new one year contract to remain with the Giants.

 Pierre-Paul will reportedly earn $10million during his contract.
 On the surface this is a good deal financially for the Giants given JPP’s pass rushing abilities.